duckdb/duckdb-web/docs/configuration/pragmas.md

 ##### Profiling Output

-By default, profiling information is printed to the console.
-However, if you prefer to write the profiling information to a file the `PRAGMA` `profiling_output` can be used to write to a specified file.
+By default, profiling information is printed to the console however, if you prefer to write the profiling information to a file the `PRAGMA` `profiling_output` can be used to write to a specified file.

 > Warning The file contents will be overwritten for every new query that is issued, hence the file will only contain the profiling information of the last query that is run: